Western oil firms face minefields of risk in Myanmar

 It produces 19,600 barrels of crude oil and 1.475 billion cubic feet of natural gas each day.

-BP (BP.L), ConocoPhillips (COP.N), ExxonMobil (XOM.N) and Statoil (STL.OL) were also sending officials for the first time to the conference in Myanmar, where the country's top energy officials are expected to discuss investment opportunities, said G. Seelan, an official of event organizer Centre for Management Technology.
+BP, ConocoPhillips, ExxonMobil and Statoil were also sending officials for the first time to the conference in Myanmar, where the country's top energy officials are expected to discuss investment opportunities, said G. Seelan, an official of event organiser Centre for Management Technology.

 THE RIGHT PARTNER